jamtur01/devops-and-the-dba/README.md

-# Docker and Configuration Management
+# DevOps and the DBA

-Configuration Management Camp 2014
+PGConf NYC 2014

 ## Author